arunasurya/academy/bsqtokens.md

 # BSQ Tokens

 ## Introduction
 The BSQ token is a colored coin based on the Bitcoin blockchain.

+## Issuance
+### Genesis Transaction

-2.5BTC are used to create 2.5M BSQ in a genesis transaction.
+2.5BTC are used to create 2.5M BSQ in the genesis transaction.
 This amount is distributed to past contributors.
-1BSQ = 100 Satoshi.
+1BSQ is equal to 100 Satoshi.

-## Processes
-- Issuance
-  - Genesis Transaction
-  - Decentralized Issuance Transaction
+### Decentralized Issuance Transaction

-- Uses
-  - Making proposals
+## Burning

-  - Voting
+### Voting

-  - Trading
+### Trading
-- Burning